 Because the definition of a business under Rule 11-01(d) of Regulation S-X differs from the US GAAP definition in many respects, it is possible for an acquisition to be considered a business for SEC reporting purposes but not for accounting purposes.
-Conversely, it would be unusual for an acquisition to meet the definition of a business for accounting purposes but not for SEC reporting purposes.
+The definition of a business for SEC reporting purposes focuses primarily on whether the nature of the revenue-producing activity will remain generally the same after the acquisition; however, an acquisition of a separate entity, subsidiary or division is presumed to be a business.
+It would be unusual for an acquisition to meet the definition of a business for accounting purposes but not for SEC reporting purposes.
 Refer to our SEC Financial Reporting Series publication, Pro forma financial information: a guide for applying Article 11 of Regulation S-X, for guidance on the SEC's definition of a business.